khuongduy354/obsidian-git-url/README.md

 # Obsidian Git Url Plugin
-Copy a file with remote repo's link.
-Copy content with resources accessible on the internet (Gitlab only).
+Copy file with remote repo's link.

+Copy file content with resources accessible on the internet.

 ## File's remote repo url
 I find it inconvinient to access obsidian files from other devices, especially the ones without Obsidian installed.